-Dental health is an important part of your pet's care, and we recognize the three components of good dental health:
+Dental health is an vital part of your pet's overall health, and we recognize the three components of good dental care:

 1) Prevention: Preventing a dental problem is always better than having to treat it.
 There are several things we recommend as part of your pet's preventative dental health plan.

 Chews/Treats- we recommend and carry OraVet Chews, one of the few dental treats that is actually clinically proven to reduce plaque and improve breath.